arangodb/docs/3.10/aql-tutorial-join.md

 It is rather a list of letters without an apparent meaning.
 The idea here is that *traits* is supposed to store documents keys of another collection, which we can use to resolve the letters to labels such as "strong".
-The benefit of using another collection for the actual traits is, that we can easily query for all existing traits later on and store labels in multiple languages for instance in a central place.
-If we would embed traits directly...
+The benefit of using another collection for the actual traits is that we can easily query for all existing traits later on and store labels in multiple languages for instance in a central place.
+If we embed traits directly like this:

 ```json
 {